 There's a certain moment that we've all had at work, whether the work we do is in the C-Suite or on the front lines of entry-level operations.
 It's the moment when you go from being the "newbie" to an official member of the team.
 Maybe it's the day you find yourself answering procedural questions instead of asking them.
 Maybe it's the night before a critical presentation and you find yourself sleeping like a baby instead of wondering that you missed something.
 It's the moment you realize that you're a part of the whole at work.
 It facilitates the productivity that only comes from the confidence that you can be autonomous in your work: you know what you're doing, because you know how it's done at your organization – whatever "it" is.
-Learn how to document your accounting process more efficiently.
+Learn how tribal knowledge can halt improvement in companies.

 It's not a bad way to move through the workday.
 The cliché "well-oiled machine" is well-worn for a reason.
 But what about when each part functions as its own whole within the same company?
 What if the machine of your organization is made of separate parts that all operate as everyone "knows" they should, but that knowledge is obscured within the organization – or even fundamentally flawed?

 That's tribal knowledge, and it can be a big problem – especially for accounting departments if you don't know how to spot it, capture it and correct it.

 Creating a Tribal Knowledge Definition is the First Step Toward Process Documentation

 It's easy to get a sense of what tribal knowledge is because you know it when you encounter it.
 Sometimes it masquerades as indispensability: if an entire department would fall apart without that one individual who knows how to fix every glitch, hiccup and sticky situation when no one else can determine the source of the issue, that can indicate tribal knowledge, and that's just one common trouble with it, there are many more.